Pediocactus nigrispinus: Taxonomy

-Range and habitat
+Distribution and habitat

-The Columbia Plateau cactus grows in big sagebrush and lower montane dry habitats in eastern Washington and Oregon and extending into Idaho.
+The Columbia Plateau cactus grows in big sagebrush and lower montane dry habitats in eastern Washington and Oregon and extending into Idaho in dry regions, steppes and semi-deserts on hills or rocky outcrops at altitudes between 260 and 1200 m.
 It grows in scattered locations but is often locally abundant.
+Other plants in the habitat include Opuntia polyacantha and O. fragilis.